swilmet/gCSVedit/README.md

 Simple install procedure:

 ```
 $ ./configure
 $ make
 [ Become root if necessary ]
 $ make install
 ```

-See the file 'INSTALL' for more detailed information.
+See the file _INSTALL_ for more detailed information.

-From the Git repository, the 'configure' script and the 'INSTALL' file are not yet generated, so you need to run 'autogen.sh' instead, which takes the same arguments as 'configure'.
+From the Git repository, the _configure_ script and the _INSTALL_ file are not yet generated, so you need to run _autogen.sh_ instead, which takes the same arguments as _configure_.

 Developer Documentation
 -----------------------

-See the file 'HACKING'.
+See the file _HACKING_.